cdl-saarland/AnICA/README.md

   - [X] implement the core generalization algorithm

 ### Functional Extensions
-  - [ ] add a domain that can express that an instruction may not use memory / has to use memory
   - [ ] revisit the TODOs in the aliasing sampling
   - [ ] add mouseover hints in the gui that explain the meaning of components of the abstract blocks
   - [ ] make AbstractionConfig configurable